Historical Marker Program

 Historical significance may be subjective, but factual accuracy may be proved, and documentation of every fact is required.
 A permanent file on each marker is kept at the Commission office so that answers may always be provided to anyone who asks for verification of a particular marker or for additional information on the subject.

 A suitable and safe location should be designated in the marker application.
 Generally, markers are placed along a public road or on public property.
 Exceptions may be made that allow a marker to be placed on private property.
+These exceptions must be approved by the Historical Commission prior to installation.
 In all cases, the site must be adjacent to a public road or property to facilitate installation and maintenance.
 In the event that the proposed marker is to be located on private property, written consent of the owner must be filed with the Commission.

 All Metropolitan Historical Commission markers are installed by Metro's Public Works Department.